questdb/questdb-llm-interaction-post-examples/README.md

-# questdb-llm-interaction-post-examples
+# QuestDB LLM interaction post examples

-Examples of LLM integration with QuestDB for a blog post
+Examples of LLM integration with QuestDB for the blog post at https://questdb.com/blog/questdb-and-llm-interaction/